projg2/fastconf/CODING-STYLE.md

 				IFS=${ifs_save}
 			}

-2. Additional features of other shells (like bash or dash) can be used as long as the following conditions are met:
+2. Extended features of other shells (like bash or dash) or additional applications can be used as long as the following conditions are met:

 	1. The code provides a fallback mechanism for POSIX shell (like use of `type` in `fc_have()`) or implements an optional feature that